Illinois’ Route 66 featured on ‘Samantha Brown’s Places To Love’

 Brown and Burns’ epic road trip concludes with a stop at the scenic and culturally significant Cahokia Mounds State Historic Site and a walk across the Old Chain of Rocks Bridge.
 Built in 1929, the bridge connects Illinois to St. Louis, Missouri, and for decades was a useful landmark, letting road trippers know they’d concluded the first leg of Route 66.

 “Samantha Brown’s Places to Love” S7 E2 - Route 66, Illinois, aired Jan.
 11, on PBS stations across the country.
-The episode now can be viewed at Samantha-Brown.com/Episodes/Season-7/Route66-Illinois or via the PBS App, available for free on all major streaming platforms.
+The episode now can be viewed below or via the PBS App, available for free on all major streaming platforms.

 To explore more of the latest season, which finds Samantha heading to the northernmost city in the land down under, taking a trip to the beautiful New Hampshire Seacoast and many other exciting new destinations, be sure to visit Samantha-Brown.com.